Isolated and group environment dependence of stellar mass and different star formation rates: Results and Discussion

 \section{Results and Discussion}

 As already mentioned, the SSFR is defined as the SFR per unit stellar mass, and these quantities were derived by the MPA-JHU group.
-Figure \ref{stellarmass} shows the general distribution of stellar masses within the redshift ranges $z<0.1$, $0.1 \leq z < 0.12$, and $z\geq 0.12$ in both isolated and group environments.
-Figure \ref{stellarmassc} illustrates the corresponding Gaussian distributions of stellar masses for these redshift ranges and both environments.
-As depicted in Figure \ref{stellarmassc} and columns (2), (3) of Table \ref{distribution}, high-mass galaxies are consistently found in group environments across all redshift bins, while low-mass galaxies tend to preferentially inhabit in isolated environments.
-The left plot of Figure \ref{zmasssfrssfr} indicates that the stellar masses increase with the increase in redshift with group galaxies having higher stellar masses than isolated galaxies.
-This observation aligns with the findings of Ref.\ \cite{kauffmann2004environmental} and Ref.\ \cite{li2006dependence}, suggesting that high-mass galaxies are more found in the densest regions of the Universe, whereas low-mass galaxies are inclined to be located in low-density regions.
+Figure \ref{stellarmass} shows the general distribution of stellar masses for the galaxies in each redshift bin within the range $0.02 \leq z \leq 0.2$, in both isolated and group environments.
+Table \ref{mp}, shows the average stellar mass, SFR and SSFR of isolated and group galaxies in each redshift bin.
+As depicted in columns (2), (3) of Table \ref{mp}, high-mass galaxies are consistently found in group environments across all redshift bins, while low-mass galaxies tend to preferentially inhabit in isolated environments.
+The left plot of Figure \ref{zmasssfrssfr} indicates that the group galaxies are more massive than the isolated galaxies across all redshift bins.
+This observation aligns with the findings of \citet{kauffmann2004environmental} and \citet{li2006dependence}, suggesting that high-mass galaxies are more found in the densest regions of the Universe, whereas low-mass galaxies are inclined to be located in low-density regions.